bodkan/ku-introgression2024/README_solutions.md

 ```

 Finally, we can compute an $f_4$ statistic like this, which simply
-normalizes the raw difference by how many observations of either BABA or
+normalizes the raw difference between BABA and ABBA counts by how many
-ABBA site patterns we observed:
+SNPs we have in our data set:

 ``` r
 (baba - abba) / nrow(gt)